How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 Remember That the Timings Are Estimations

-It is nearly impossible and the above timings should be used as a guide.
+It is nearly impossible, and the above timings should be used as a guide.
+Use a digital meat thermometer to check the internal temperatures listed above.

 Additional Cooking Time When Resting

-The internal temp will rise by about 10°F during this process.
+Cover the dish with aluminum foil or butcher paper while it rests.
+The internal temperature will rise by about 10°F during this process.

 Why Were My Estimations So Wrong?